Adrián Fernández: 24 Hours of Le Mans

-After three years of absence, Fernández is now competing in the 2010 now competing in LMP1 class with Aston Martin Racing finished fifth in his category (sixth absolute) with a Lola-Aston Martin B09/60, his co-drivers were Harold Primat and Stefan Mücke.
+After three years of absence, Fernández competed in 2010, this time in LMP1 class with Aston Martin Racing.
+He finished fifth in his category (sixth absolute) with a Lola-Aston Martin B09/60 with co-drivers Harold Primat and Stefan Mücke.

 The luck did not favor Fernández in 2011, when his team, the Aston Martin Racing in LMP1 class, could barely afford two laps with their Aston Martin AMR-One and leave the test due to problems with the engine running at the 56th site.

 In the 80th edition of 2012, Fernández and the Aston Martin Racing Team got third place in the GTE-Pro class, along with his co-drivers Stefan Mücke and Darren Turner, Their Aston Martin Vantage 4.5 L-V8 covered a total of 332 laps (2,811.65 miles), on the Circuit de la Sarthe without failure or serious mechanical problems.
 Also, the team achieved the fastest lap of the category with 3 minutes and 54,928 seconds.
-Adrián had the honor to drive the last stage of the competition.
+Fernández had the honor to drive the last stage of the competition.

 On September 12, 2012, Fernández announced that his participation in the FIA World Endurance Championship would conclude at the end of the season, as well his relationship with the Aston Martin Racing team that started in 2010.
-The Mexican driver will focus on competitions in the United States.
+He would focus on competitions in the United States.